dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 * …is constant across ages, then the above approximation will be extremely good.
 * …decreases as people get older, that approximation will overestimate *ΔL*.
 That is, it will make helpful interventions look better than they actually are, and it will make harmful interventions look less bad than they actually are.
 * …increases as people get older, that approximation will underestimate *ΔL*.
-It will make helpful interventions look less good than they actually are, and it will make harmful interventions look worse than they actually are.
+That is, it will make helpful interventions look less good than they actually are, and it will make harmful interventions look worse than they actually are.

-But as long as the true underlying hazard ratio isn't *too* wacky, there's probably not more than ~30% error in either direction.
+But as long as the true underlying hazard ratio isn't *too* crazy, there's probably not more than ~30% error in either direction.

-Finally, two major caveats: First, the above calculation assumes that the hazard ratio was estimated by running a trial on people of all ages.
+Finally, two major caveats: First, the above discussion assumes that the hazard ratio was estimated by running a trial on people of all ages.
 In general, *est(ΔHR)* implicitly gives weight to different ages proportional to how many deaths occur at those ages in the baseline population in the trial.
-If there's a minimum age of, say 50 years old, that won't change much because almost all the mass of *P(t)* is above the age of 50.
-But if there's a minimum age of 70, or a *maximum* age of 50, that could make a huge difference.
+If there's a minimum age of, say, 50 years old, that won't change too much because most of the mass of *P(t)* is above the age of 50 anyway.
+But if there's a minimum age of 70, or a *maximum* age of 50, that could make a huge difference if the true hazard ratio is different at the ages that weren't seen.

-Second, these are estimates for life expectancy *for a population*.
+Second, these are estimates for the life expectancy *for a population*.
 But you are not a population.
-In some sense, your genetics and lifestyle mean you have your own individual Keyfitz entropy, reflecting how spread out mortality would be for you if you led a million random lives.
-If you drive safely and use an air purifier and eat well and get exercise and don't smoke, that likely means your personal life expectancy is higher than average, but also that your personal Keyfitz entropy is lower than average.
-So, even if eating more fiber or whatever produced the same hazard ratio for you as everyone else, it would likely lead to smaller changes in life expectancy, for the same reason the same hazard ratio produces smaller changes in lifespan in humans compared to mice.
-What we really need is some interventions strong enough to get down into the nonlinearity of the logarithm and break the math.
+In some sense, your genetics and lifestyle mean you have your own "personal Keyfitz entropy", reflecting how spread out your mortality would be for you if you led millions random lives.
+If you drive safely and use an air purifier and eat well and get exercise and don't smoke, that likely means your personal life expectancy is higher than average.
+But it also probably means that your personal Keyfitz entropy is lower than average.[^15] So, if you make your lifestyle even better by eating more fiber or whatever, even if that produces the same hazard ratio for you as for other people, it would still likely lead to smaller increases in life expectancy, for the same reason that the same hazard ratio produces smaller changes in lifespan in humans compared to mice.
+What we really need is some interventions strong enough to break the math behind these approximations and free us from Keyfitz tyranny.

----

 [^1]: ![](/img/hazard-ratios/house.png)